Close Menu

 When I decided to switch to active screen time, I realized the physical setup needed to match that shift.

-We didn’t buy an expensive desk.
+We did not buy an expensive desk.
 We kept it simple.

-• Eye level.
-The screen comes down to their level, so nobody’s craning their neck at a grown-up desk.
+The screen comes down to their level, so nobody is craning their neck at a grown-up desk.

 The table itself has letters and numbers on it, which reinforces that this is a place for thinking.

-Our Simple Switch: From Cartoons to Typing Games
+Our Simple Switch: From Cartoons to Free Educational Browser Games

 I needed screen time with an actual purpose, not just entertainment that left them zoned out.

-Just letters floating on balloons that you pop by pressing the right key.
+Just letters floating on balloons that you pop by pressing the matching key.

 The typing game gave her something cartoons never could: a sense of accomplishment.